countvajhula/just-enough/README.rst

 =============
 Learn just enough words and concepts and grammatical rules to get by in a foreign language, and also bootstrap further learning.

-The words are selected loosely based on <link> with the rationale being that "high level" concepts, being less general, are less useful than low-level, general concepts.
+The words are selected loosely based on the theory of `epistemic levels <http://self.drym.com/a-foundation-for-knowledge-a-framework-for-peace/>`_ with the rationale being that "high level" concepts, being less general, are less useful than low-level, general concepts.

 For instance, "push" and "pull" are elementary notions, while "sculpt" is a more nuanced, more specific, high level concept.
 Likewise, "fall" is lower level, while "slip" is higher level.